CIBC-Internal/python/Doc/library/weakref.rst

    ``ProxyType`` or ``CallableProxyType``, depending on whether *object* is callable.
-Proxy objects are not :term:`hashable` regardless of the referent; this avoids a number of problems related to their fundamentally mutable nature, and prevent their use as dictionary keys.  *callback* is the same as the parameter of the same name to the :func:`ref` function.
+Proxy objects are not :term:`hashable` regardless of the referent; this avoids a number of problems related to their fundamentally mutable nature, and prevents their use as dictionary keys.  *callback* is the same as the parameter of the same name to the :func:`ref` function.

+   Accessing an attribute of the proxy object after the referent is garbage collected raises :exc:`ReferenceError`.

+   .. versionchanged:: 3.8
+      Extended the operator support on proxy objects to include the matrix multiplication operators ``@`` and ``@=``.

 .. function:: getweakrefcount(object)